 Balinese culture is best experience in Ubud in all its forms.
 The locals perform in the famous dance-and-music shows to enthrall travelers and give them a chance to experience the musicality and grace of Bali’s music and dance.
 Ubud’s temples and ancient sites are also a must-see when traveling to this area.
 Rice paddies and lush coconut trees are views that cannot be missed.
 Some of the best food in the island can be found in this foodie destination of Ubud.
 From world-class resorts to small inns, Ubud’s accommodations will definitely be comfortable and will be able to serve you with only the best dishes that represent the island.

 Nusa Lembongan is the most developed area for tourists among the attractions in Bali.
 It is delightfully laid-back and the area is free of cars.
 The local population is concentrated on two villages: Jungutbatu and Lembongan.
 It is the best place to go for diving in Bali.
 Snorkelling is best done off the north coast of the island.
 Surfing is best done during the dry season (April to September) and its waves are definitely not for beginners.
-Swimming and sunbathing in Jungutbatu Beach with its lovely white arc of sand and clear blue waters is an experience worth the effort.
+Swimming and sunbathing in Jungutbatu Beach with its lovely white arc of sand and clear blue waters is an experience worth the effort, just make sure to get swimming lessons for children before if you are going with kids.
 Frequent ceremonies can be witnessed at Pura Segara under its famous banyan tree.

 Kuta is Bali’s rather infamous holiday enclave destination where a network of bars lines its narrow lanes.
 Bacchanalian nights and noisy hawkers selling their wares is what Kuta is all about.
 But you can escape to its coast after the frenzy of its tourist enclave and enjoy the classier bars at Legian or Seminyak.
 Here you find the more exclusive areas of the place.